KatsuteDev/OneMTA/README.md

 - [@Katsute](https://github.com/Katsute) and [@KatsuteDev](https://github.com/KatsuteDev) are not affiliated with the MTA.
 - By using the MTA API you are subject to their [Terms and Conditions](https://api.mta.info/#/DataFeedAgreement).

+  > In developing your app, you will provide that the MTA data feed is available to others only from a non-MTA server.
+Accordingly, you will download and store the MTA data feed on a non-MTA server which users of your App will access in order to obtain data.
+MTA prohibits the development of an app that would make the data available to others directly from MTA's server(s).

 <p align="right">(<a href="#top">back to top</a>)</p>